 Probably the single biggest reason phone conversations with collection agencies are to be avoided is to prevent you from making promises you may not keep.

-For example, if you promise to pay off the debt completely by the 15th of the month – mainly as a stalling technique – and fail to follow through, National Credit Services can consider that an act of bad faith and even a deception.
+For example, if you promise to pay off the debt completely and fail to follow through, they can consider that an act of bad faith.

-That would represent a powerful weapon for them in a legal action.
+That would represent a powerful weapon for them in legal action.